List of Asia band members: History

 Material by Payne and Norlander for the Asia featuring John Payne album to be called Americana, including the single "Seasons Will Change", was then released under the name Dukes of the Orient instead in 2018.
-Payne and Norlander described this decision as coming out respect for the passing of John Wetton, also citing this material was written by them and not under Asia.
+Payne and Norlander described this decision as coming out of respect for the passing of John Wetton, also citing this material was written by them and not under Asia.
 Asia featuring John Payne (without Norlander) has continued as a live act.

 After Wetton's death, Downes stated that the duo had been working on another Asia album and stated that he hopes to eventually finish and release it as a final testament to Wetton.
 It is unclear whether Wetton had recorded any parts, or if the album had only been in the songwriting process.
 In August 2017, Palmer stated that there were no immediate plans for Asia to continue, as it was too soon to make any decisions and the band members would be busy on other projects in the meantime.

 On 2 April 2019, the band announced it would join Yes, John Lodge, and Carl Palmer's ELP Legacy as part of The Royal Affair Tour, a 26-date Summer 2019 North American joint tour, with founding guitarist Steve Howe rejoining the band for a portion of the set.
 The band also confirmed that Sam Coulson had amicably left Asia to focus on solo projects and that he'd be replaced as guitarist by Ron "Bumblefoot" Thal, specifically for the tour also took over lead vocals, with Sherwood remaining on bass but moving to backing vocals.
 Coulson confirmed his departure on Twitter the same day.

 In 2022, Asia announced a 40th Anniversary Tour, with Marc Bonilla on guitar and vocals.
 However, the tour was later cancelled due to Alan Parsons, the band's opening act, backing out in order to undergo surgery.
 Following the cancellation, Palmer said in February 2023 that there were no plans for any activity for the rest of the year.

 In 2022, Aaron Olson replaced Hosmer on drums in Asia FJP.

 At a memorial concert to the late John Wetton on 3 August 2023, a lineup played Asia songs based on Geoff Downes, John Mitchell, Harry Whitley, Jay Schellen and Billy Sherwood.
 A new lineup was then announced for a 2024 summer tour of Geoff Downes (keys), Virgil Donati (drums), John Mitchell (guitar) and Harry Whitley (bass, vocals).

 In 2025, Asia FJP included Mark Cole on guitar and bass and Walter Ino on keyboards.
 Later 2025, the band were joined by guitarist Francis Dunnery and returning keyboardist Ryo Okumoto, although Dunnery was replaced by a returning Kollman.